Running R in Production: Best Practices for 2026

 logger("Starting data processing")

-Error Handling in Production
+Error handling in production

 safe_process <- safely(function() {

-result |> summarise(mean = mean(value))
+read_csv("data.csv") |> summarise(mean = mean(value))

-}, otherwise = NULL, quiet = FALSE)
+}, otherwise = NULL)

-if (is.null(result$result)) {
+if (is.null(safe_process()$result)) {

 }

-Health Checks for Plumber APIs
+Health checks for plumber APIs

 #* @get /health